 In this regard, it’s worth noting that our understanding of how a bicycle is able to self-steer only came to fruition recently despite a century of study.
 The breakthrough came, not from discovering a new dimension, but in understanding how some very familiar characteristics work together.

 All of the available data suggests that the ride quality of a bicycle is related directly to vibration and the amount of energy that is transferred to the rider.
 The remainder of the impressions that cyclists associate with riding a bike can probably be attributed to other traits and characteristics of the bike, such as its stiffness, weight, geometry, and handling.

 Regardless, our understanding of ride quality is far from complete.
 One important concept that bears upon our understanding of the phenomenon is that individuals vary in their sensitivity to vibration according to a sensory threshold.
 Some riders will notice a small change in energy transmitted to the handlebars while others will be unaware of it until it is much larger.
 This goes a long way to reconciling variation in opinion on the ride quality of any given bike or component, and likely extends to other traits.

-In considering the nature of ride quality, Ben Serotta likened a bike to a sheet of music and I think the analogy is very apt.
-The bike comes together like an orchestra, where each part has a role to play in forming the music.
-By contrast, the rider is like an auditorium and each with his or her own set of acoustics that will determine how the music is perceived.
+In considering the nature of ride quality, Ben Serotta likened a bike to a sheet of music, and I think the analogy is very apt.
+The bike comes together like an orchestra, where each part has a role to play in forming the music, while the rider is like an auditorium, each with his or her own set of acoustics that will determine how the music is perceived.